Local Elections Cancelled: No Poll in 2025

 Norwich City Hall

-Currently, Norwich is served both by the Norwich city council, which deals with parks, bins, and licensing, and the Norfolk county council, which deals with transport, social care, and education.
+Currently, Norwich is served both by the Norwich city council, which deals with parks, bins, and licensing, and the Norfolk County Council, which deals with transport, social care, and education.
 The government is proposing to abolish both of these and replace them with single layer councils called unitary authorities.
-It isn’t yet clear which areas would be grouped together, but the media believes that Norfolk could be split into two or possibly three unitary authorities.
-The argument is that simplifying the system will make it easier to deal with local issues, and create a cost saving in administration.
-This isn’t necessarily a bad idea, but cancelling elections isn’t a prerequisite to reforming local government.
-Granting local councillors immunity from democratic accountability for months on end looks excessively cynical from a governing party haemorrhaging support.
+These new councils would then run all local services.
+It isn’t yet clear which areas would be grouped together, which has been the subject of much negotiation between the government and existing councils.

 This website uses cookies